zhymwt/crepl/README.md

 # Crepl

-A simple application that allows you dynamically call C functions from DLL using [libffi](github.com/libffi/libffi).
+A simple application that allows you to dynamically call C functions from a DLL using [libffi](https://github.com/libffi/libffi).
 Developed recreationally to test out libffi.

 ## Quick Start